How to Tell If You’re in Autistic Burnout

 Barriers to Support

-Many autistic people encounter disbelief or dismissal when they express burnout.
+Many autistic people encounter disbelief when they express burnout.
 Comments like “everyone gets tired” or “just push through” invalidate their experience.
-This lack of understanding, combined with difficulty accessing proper accommodations, compounds stress and deepens burnout.
+This lack of understanding, combined with difficulty accessing accommodations, deepens burnout.

 Coping Strategies for Burnout Relief